hyperledger-archives/avalon/BUILD.md

 Refer to the [PREREQUISITES document](PREREQUISITES.md) for more details on the above variables.

-Build the virtual environment and install TCF components into it:
+Build the Python virtual environment and install TCF components into it:
 ```
-make clean
+sudo make clean
 make
 ```

-Activate the new virtual environment for the current shell session.
+Activate the new Python virtual environment for the current shell session.
 You will need to do this in each new shell session (in addition to exporting environment variables).
 ```
 source _dev/bin/activate
 ```